MalekOuaida/CSIS216-MenuApp/README.md

 ## Introduction

-Hamido's Menu System is a software application developed as part of the DS Spring 2024 project by Malek Ouaida and AlaaElSet.
+Hamido's Menu System is a software application developed as part of the DS Spring 2024 project by Malek Ouaida and Alaa ElSet.
 It provides a user-friendly interface for both clients and administrators to interact with the restaurant's menu and place orders.
 The system also includes functionality for managing special offers to enhance customer experience.

 ## Features